Learning Processes

 Engaging (Positive) Emotions

-Engaging emotions like desire-seeking lead to:
+- Engaging emotions like desire-seeking lead to:

 - Predatory behavior

-- Seeking pleasure, comfort +/- social interactions
+- Seeking pleasure, comfort, +/- social interactions

 - Reward-based or positive reinforcement training

-- Cats trained with methods that elicit engaging emotions have improved welfare, and demonstrate more willingness to engage and cooperate, including in veterinary procedures.
+- Cats trained with methods that elicit engaging emotions have improved welfare and demonstrate more willingness to engage and cooperate, including in veterinary procedures.

 - Eliciting engaging emotions through positive reinforcement training usually leads to better outcomes behaviorally and physically than cats who are frequently exposed to aversive stimuli.

-Protective Emotions
+Protective (Negative) Emotions

 A Healthy Cat is a Better Learner

-Impact of Behavioral Health
+- Impact of Behavioral Health

--
+- Sickness

-Immune/Inflammatory Response
+- Immune/Inflammatory Response

-- For instance, cats with low-grade chronic inflammation typical of aging may show altered interactions with humans in challenging situations, such as when interacting with the cat at home or in the veterinary practice.
+- For instance, cats with low-grade chronic inflammation typical of aging may show altered interactions with humans in challenging situations, such as when interacting with the cat at home or in the veterinary practice

 The Impact of Pain

 - Pain assessment is essential: Assess for pain whenever a cat shows unexpected changes or difficulties in learning.
-Please refer to the FelineVMA Chronic Pain Toolkit for further information.
+Please refer to the FelineVMA Chronic Pain Educational Toolkit for further information.

 Role of the Microbiota and Immune/Inflammatory Response